octaviaguo/EchoMist/README.md

   <img src="figures/illustration_horizon.png" width="70%" height="70%">
 </p>

-## Data
+## News 🔥
-Code and data coming soon!
+[2025/03/27] We have released the initial version of our data on <a href="https://huggingface.co/datasets/ruohao/EchoMist">Hugging Face</a>.
+The code will be released soon in the coming weeks.

 ## Citation
 If our work inspires you, please consider citing our paper: